-The group hopes to provide a "blueprint" for citizens in other states, detailing proposed legislation and a formal hand-counting protocol for polling stations.
+The group provides a "blueprint" for citizens in other states, detailing proposed legislation and a formal hand-counting protocol for polling stations.

 Countries which now employ systems of 100% hand-counted paper ballots include Germany, Canada, France, Ireland, Italy, Denmark, Finland, and 53 other countries.

 Laws governing the actual conduct of elections, both primary and general, are written at the state house level and vary from state to state.
 Laws at the federal level which impact elections include those regarding prohibitions against certain kinds of discrimination, voter registration, and the funding mechanism of the 2002 Help America Vote Act (HAVA.)

 The 2016 primary and general elections in the US were riddled with controversy over the integrity of the vote count in many states, partly as a result of the widespread use of optical scanner vote-counting machines, which have been shown to be prone to hacking.
 During the 2016 Democratic presidential primary, at least two statistics professors and experts in elections identified abnormal voting patterns which they said were indicative of election fraud against Bernie Sanders.
 And in the general election, similar patterns were identified which pointed to the same form of fraud, at times favoring Trump, and at others favoring Hillary Clinton.

 At the root of these controversies is the resistance of election authorities to the actual hand-counting of paper ballots, in order to verify the machine counts.
 In lawsuits across the nation, state and local election authorities have fought the public counting of ballots, raising suspicions that they fear the discovery of major discrepancies, with the state courts often siding with election departments.
 Election integrity activists maintain that there is no good reason for the paper record of ballots to be kept secret.